Upcoming Information Sessions

-The program concludes with a hands-on practicum that provides students the opportunity to integrate theory and practice to address real-world challenges faced by policymakers and communities looking to create lasting change in the global health area.
-It will provide students the possibility to engage and support public, private and non-governmental organizations to solve complex issues related to global health in Costa Rica, a developing country with unique demographic, epidemiological and urbanization conditions.
-After completing their foundational course requirements, students will have their practicum experience either in the southern region of Costa Rica or in San José and its vicinities.
-Students will be partnered mainly with non-governmental organizations, although opportunities exist for partnerships with other stakeholders, such as government institutions.
+The program concludes with a 9-week virtual practicum that provides students the opportunity to integrate theory and practice to address real-world challenges faced by policymakers and communities looking to create lasting change in the global health area from the comfort of their homes.
+The virtual practicum provides students the opportunity to engage and support public, private and non-governmental organizations to solve complex issues related to global health in Costa Rica, a developing country with unique demographic, epidemiological and urbanization conditions.

 During the teaching portion of the program, students will live and learn in two unique settings.
 The first three weeks will take place in San José, the capital of Costa Rica.
 In addition to in-class activities, students will engage in field visits to meet with Costa Rican leaders in the Ministry of Health, public and clinical health officials, communities and their leaders, civil society organizations, and biotechnology companies.